-Rohan de Soysa reflects upon a lifetime of experience in a new collection of talks, essays, and articles recently published under the title Slow-Cooked Thoughts: Articles, Talks, Essays, One Old Poem, and Two Tales.
+Rohan de Soysa reflects upon a lifetime of experience in a collection of talks, essays, and articles published under the title Slow-Cooked Thoughts: Articles, Talks, Essays, One Old Poem, and Two Tales.
 Originally intended as a letter across generations, this thought provoking book conveys respect for life and the natural world, and a firm commitment to conserve our environment through a shared reverence for natural processes.

-This theme recurs throughout a lifetime of written articles and public presentations that express a profound friendship with life on earth in all of its forms.
+This theme recurs throughout a lifetime of written articles and public presentations by de Soysa that express a profound friendship with life on earth in all of its forms.
 Many articles cover the current state of the environment and effective approaches to conservation practiced in different countries around the globe.
 He acknowledges the detrimental effects of colonization, extraction, and other forms of environmental exploitation by emphasizing the need to pass along a reverence for the natural world to all future generations.

 Richly illustrated with 68 original photographs, Slow Cooked Thoughts also reflects de Soysa's talents as a photographer and as an art conservator.
 Rohan's former classmates will be delighted to read the chronicle in one article within Slow-Cooked Thoughts of his road trip by automobile from London to Colombo, crossing a very large number geographic, national, and cultural boundaries along the way.